Trenton, New Jersey: Roads and highways

 As of May 2010, the city had a total of 168.80 mi of roadways, of which 145.57 mi were maintained by the municipality, 11.33 mi by Mercer County, 10.92 mi by the New Jersey Department of Transportation and 0.99 mi by the Delaware River Joint Toll Bridge Commission.

 Several highways pass through the city.
-Theseinclude the Trenton Freeway (part of U.S. Route 1) and the John Fitch Parkway, which is part of Route 29.
+These include the Trenton Freeway (part of U.S. Route 1) and the John Fitch Parkway, which is part of Route 29.
 Canal Boulevard, more commonly known as Route 129, connects U.S. Route 1 and Route 29 in South Trenton.
 U.S. Route 206, Route 31 and Route 33 also pass through the city via regular city streets (Broad Street/Brunswick Avenue/Princeton Avenue, Pennington Avenue, and Greenwood Avenue, respectively).

-Route 29 connects the city to Interstate 295 and Interstate 195, the latter providing a connection to the New Jersey Turnpike (Interstate 95) at Exit 7A in Robbinsville Township.
+Route 29 connects the city to Interstate 295 and Interstate 195, the latter providing a connection to the New Jersey Turnpike (Interstate 95) at Exit 7A in Robbinsville Township, although the section near downtown is planned to be converted to an urban boulevard.

 Public transportation

-Public transportation within the city and to/from its nearby suburbs is provided in the form of local bus routes run by NJ Transit.
-SEPTA also provides bus service to adjacent Bucks County, Pennsylvania.
+Public transportation within the city and its nearby suburbs is provided in the form of local bus routes run by NJ Transit.
+SEPTA provides bus service to adjacent Bucks County, Pennsylvania.

 The Trenton Transit Center, located on the heavily traveled Northeast Corridor, serves as the northbound terminus for SEPTA's Trenton Line (local train service to Philadelphia) and southbound terminus for NJ Transit Rail's Northeast Corridor Line (local train service to New York Penn Station).
 The train station also serves as the northbound terminus for the River Line, a diesel light rail line that runs to Camden.
 Two additional River Line stops, Cass Street and Hamilton Avenue, are located within the city.
 Long-distance transportation is provided by Amtrak train service along the Northeast Corridor.

-The closest commercial airport is Trenton–Mercer Airport in Ewing Township, about 8 mi from the center of Trenton, which has been served by Frontier Airlines offering service to and from 13 points nationwide.

-Other nearby major airports are Newark Liberty International Airport and Philadelphia International Airport, located 55.2 mi and 43.4 mi away, respectively, and reachable by direct New Jersey Transit or Amtrak rail link (to Newark) and by SEPTA Regional Rail (to Philadelphia).
+The closest commercial airport is Trenton–Mercer Airport in Ewing Township, about 8 mi from the center of Trenton, which is served by Frontier Airlines.
+Nearby major airports are Newark Liberty International Airport and Philadelphia International Airport, located 55.2 mi and 43.4 mi away, respectively, and reachable by direct New Jersey Transit or Amtrak rail (to Newark) and by SEPTA Regional Rail (to Philadelphia).